-The Remington 2 appeared on the market in 1878 and was the first typewriter to have a shift key, allowing for both upper and lowercase characters.
-Each key typed two characters just like a computer keyboard.
-The machine pictured here, dates from 1893.
+Introduced in 1878, the Remington 2 was the first typewriter to feature a shift key, enabling both uppercase and lowercase characters.
+Each key typed two characters, much like a modern computer keyboard.
+The machine pictured here dates from 1893.

-The Remington 2 like its predecessor, the Sholes and Glidden, is an under-strike or blind typewriter.
-To see what you have typed, one lifts up the hinged carriage and looks at the underside of the platen.
+The Remington 2 like its predecessor the Sholes and Glidden, is an under-strike or blind typewriter.
+To see what has been typed, the user lifts the hinged carriage and looks at the underside of the platen.

-The Remington typewriter along with other understrike machines, such as the Densmore, Caligraph and Smith Premier were among the most successful typing machines of their age.
-It was only with the emergence of front-strike visible typewriters, the first being the Daugherty (1893) and most importantly the Underwood (1896), that the understrike machines would finally loose their market command and would cease to be manufactured shortly into the new century.
+The Remington typewriter, along with other under-strike machines such as the Densmore, Caligraph, and Smith Premier, were among the most successful typing machines of their time.
+It was only with the emergence of front-strike visible typewriters, beginning with the Daugherty in 1893 and most significantly the Underwood in 1896, that the under-strike machines began to lose their dominance and ceased to be manufactured shortly into the new century.

 “To save time is to lengthen life.” (please enlarge the red logo below to see this wonderful motto in full)